HomeResourcesBlogFleet efficiency: The best-kept secret of high-performing businesses

 • Identify unauthorized vehicle usage, which can increase fuel and maintenance costs

-Prioritizing safety can enhance operational efficiency when you know the details driving safety incidents.
-Safety data and video documentation can help companies coach drivers on repeated, high-risk driving behaviors, defend against false claims and lower insurance premiums — all of which can boost business efficiency.
+Prioritizing safety can enhance operational fleet efficiency, especially when you know the details behind your fleet's safety incidents.
+Safety data and video documentation can help companies coach drivers on repeated, high-risk driving behaviors, defend against false claims and lower insurance premiums, boosting overall business efficiency through stronger fleet efficiency.
+Fleet management solutions can support safety in several ways:

-• Use AI to classify events, track driver performance over time and avoid hours of manually reviewing video.
-AI can also identify when drivers aren’t wearing seatbelts, doze off or get distracted and signal an audible in-cab alert to get them back on track.
+• Intelligent AI dashcam: A smart dashcam gives businesses a window into driving behavior.
+These cameras, when backed with AI, can capture footage of unsafe driving events in near real-time and send alerts with video clips.
+They also enable video replays, downloads and displays alongside fleet information.
+AI helps classify events, track driver performance over time and reduce the need for manually reviewing hours of video.
+It can also identify when drivers aren’t wearing seatbelts, doze off or get distracted and trigger an audible in-cab alert to get them back on track.

-• GPS fleet tracking.
-This core feature of fleet management software gives fleet managers the visibility they need to know what’s happening with their vehicles in real time.
-They can identify location and respond to emergencies quickly, receive alerts for maintenance issues that could pose a safety threat, and help drivers identify safer routes.
+• GPS fleet tracking: This core feature of fleet management software gives fleet managers the visibility they need to know what’s happening with their vehicles.
+They can identify location and respond to emergencies quickly, receive alerts for maintenance issues that could pose a safety threat and help drivers identify safer routes.
 Fleet management can also track when drivers are speeding, slamming the brakes, or accelerating too quickly, which can be risky behaviors for themselves and other vehicles on the road.
+This also demonstrates how fleet tracking improves fleet efficiency by reducing unnecessary wear and wasted fuel.

 Companies in industries like mining or oil and gas can understand if their drivers enter a no-go zone or have been in a hazardous area for too long.
 For law enforcement and other public safety fleets, knowing the vehicle location can mean the difference between life and death.

-Vehicles that spend too much time sitting in the lot, idling on job sites or driving off route can drain your fleet’s overall efficiency.
+Vehicles that spend too much time sitting in the lot, idling on job sites or driving off route can drain your overall fleet efficiency.

 Leveraging telematics, fleet managers can gain access to data that can help them understand utilization at an individual vehicle level and broadly across the entire fleet.
 Automatically analyzing this data gives businesses greater visibility into their assets from virtually anywhere, at any time.
 They can also identify underused assets that can be sold or repurposed and make other informed decisions.
 Important utilization data points include the following:

 • Job history data shows where vehicles have been, when they arrived and how long they stayed.
-Managers can compare that information against fleet productivity and utilization goals and benchmarks.
+This transparency allows managers to compare site-time against productivity goals, ensuring that time-at-location aligns with customer expectations to improve billing accuracy and resolve disputes quickly.

 • Geofencing is an additional feature that works with fleet management software to set virtual boundaries that limit the operational area of every vehicle.
 It then tracks the amount of time each vehicle spends in the designated area for more information about usage patterns.

-Managing costs and automating expense-related tasks, along with safety and utilization data analytics and monitoring, are key to an efficient, high-performing business.
-GPS fleet management systems can help, putting organizations on the path to a workplace culture of efficiency.
+Managing costs and automating expense-related tasks, along with safety and asset utilization data analytics and monitoring, are key to a high-performing, efficient fleet.
+GPS fleet management systems can help, putting organizations on the path to a workplace culture of fleet efficiency and clearly demonstrating how fleet management solutions improve operational efficiency.

 Tags: Cost control, Field management, Fleet utilization, Productivity & Efficiency, Safety, Team Management, Data & Analytics